Side navigation

 With page under the sublanding page selected.

-to add back arrow icon.
-Don't use back
+to your sublanding page link to add back arrow icon.
+Don't use

 class if the page is current.